batfish/af19-demo/README.md

 ## Setup Gitlab Repo

-Setup the following environment variable:
+Set the following environment variable:
 * `GIT_TEMPLATE` - This is the Git Clone URL for the repo you setup in Gitlab
    * Example: `git@localhost:samir-demo/af19-template.git`